shreesh-pandey/ProTask/project-log.md

 Implemented due date/time functionality in the task manager.
 A new datetime-local input field was added to the task creation form, allowing users to assign a deadline to each task.
 The due date is displayed next to the task and is also editable.
 The implementation ensures previous features (category, priority, completion, and editing) remain unaffected.

 ---

+✅ Update – Issue #8: Implement 5-minute short break timer
+Date: 2025-05-04
+Summary:
+Added a 5-minute short break timer that automatically starts after each Pomodoro session ends.
+Integrated the break countdown and a reset mechanism to return to the next Pomodoro cycle seamlessly.

+---
 _This file will be updated regularly to reflect daily progress._